mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2020-12-29-spring-security-3-userDetailsManager-bcryptPasswordEncoder.md

 Let's now change the passwordEncoder to the `BCryptPasswordEncoder` .

-> Be careful when you are changing the password encoder, some of the encoders are not considered as secure, Spring will annotate these encoders as deprecated.
+> Be careful when you are changing the password encoder, some of the encoders are not considered as secure, Spring will annotate these encoders as **deprecated**.

 ```java
 package org.springframework.security.crypto.bcrypt;